openstack-archive/syntribos/doc/source/contributing.rst

 Breaking changes, feature requests, and other non prioritized work should first be submitted as a blueprint `here <https://blueprints.launchpad.net/syntribos>`__ for review.

+Readme.rst is auto generated from docs by running `python readme.py` in the `syntribos/scripts` directory.
+So when the README.rst needs to be updated;
+modify the corresponding rst file in `syntribos/doc/source` and auto generate the README.